riffy/paldmin/docs/update.md

 # Update

 ## Installing update
 To update Paldmin, just install the newer version over the already existing one, the same as you would install the module following the [install guide](./install.md#basic-installation).
+This should keep any configured _module configuration_ and _restart schedule_.

 ## Reinstall